firesmoker/DiabloSouls/README.md

 player: change stuff to signals to gamemanager script - yes signals trigger call functions on the game objects themselves so they can all run in parallel even with timers:
 * camera - yes
-* audio - not critical now
 * enemy - yes

-update player scene to include some changes from the game scene - no

 --------------------------